drandreaskrueger/coinbaseTestbed/output/BUG_invalid-HTTP_HOST-header.md

 ### The whole log:
 See my app '[buyme](https://github.com/drandreaskrueger/buyme)' for details.
+But the following log tells you what you need to know:

     Django version 1.9.1, using settings 'djangosite.settings'
     Starting development server at http://0.0.0.0:8000/